oracle/tribuo/docs/Architecture.md

 supplied regexes.
 This system can be used if the data is drawn from a schema -less format where the presence of fields in particular documents is not known in advance by the user.
-The regex system is also useful when the set of fields is large and the number of unique `FieldProcessor`s is small .
+The regex system is also useful when the set of fields is large and the number of unique `FieldProcessor`s is small.
  For example, the same field processor can be applied to all columns whose name begins with "A", thus avoiding the need to write a large configuration or code file to describe all such columns.
 Although these regexes are usually instantiated once, before any rows are processed, `RowProcessor` is